mobily-enterprises/jsonreststores/README.md

 * With `PUT`, you need to consider the HTTP headers `If-match` and `If-none-match` to see if you can//should//must overwrite existing records
 * All unimplemented methods should return a `501 Unimplemented Method` server response

-This is only a short list of obvious things.
-There are many more to consider.
-The point is, when you make a store you should be focusing on the important parts (the data you manipulate, and permission checking) rather than repetitive, boilerplate code.
+This is only a short list of obvious things: there are many more to consider.
+The point is, when you make a store you should be focusing on the important parts (the data you gather and manipulate, and permission checking) rather than repetitive, boilerplate code.

 With JsonRestStores, you can create JSON REST stores without ever worrying about any one of those things.
 You can concentrate on what _really_ matters: your application's data and logic.